-Ian has pursued a creative approach to the research, collection and presentation of archive music, film and art from the early post war period.
+Ian has pursued a creative approach to the research, collection and presentation of archive music, film and art from the early post war era.
 He has assembled special film and radio programmes, created new electronic music to old silent films, and written articles for the Wire magazine about the discoveries he has made.

 The Tone Generation